 AMA Associated Myositis, Cardiac Involvement

-Patients with inflammatory myopathy associated with antimitochondrial antibodies (AMA) may have cardiac involvement.
-These antibodies bind to a protein in the mitochondria, the energy producing factory of the cell.
+Patients with inflammatory myopathy associated with antimitochondrial M2 antibodies (AMA) may have cardiac involvement, dropped head, and muscle atrophy.
+These antibodies bind to a protein in the mitochondria, the energy-producing factory of the cell.
+This may also be called “AMA-associated myositis.”

-Heart disease was seen in 71% (only 7 patients in this study) of the patients in the study and took the form of myocarditis (inflammation of the heart), severe arrhythmias, or cardiomyopathy (enlargement of the heart).
+Heart disease may appear in the form of myocarditis (inflammation of the heart), severe arrhythmias, or cardiomyopathy (enlargement of the heart).
 Although the heart disease was often not recognized to be related to the myositis, treatments that suppressed the immune system led to improvements in these symptoms.
-Muscle atrophy was also seen in the majority of patients.

 Anti-mitochondrial antibodies identify a distinct inflammatory myopathy phenotype that is frequently associated with chronic skeletal muscle disease and severe cardiac involvement.
 Diagnosing this early is essential for treatment.